A red brick colonial home in fall, depicting a colonial-style house in an autumnal setting.

 Do I need a title search and a general warranty deed?

 Getting a general warranty deed is your first layer of protection against title claims.
-The warranty deed not only gives the grantor the legal right to sell the home, but it also confirms that the property has no title issues or concerns.
+The warranty deed not only gives the grantor the legal right to sell the home but also confirms that the property has no title issues or concerns.
 With various types of deeds for different situations, finding the right one for your specific real estate transaction is important in order to protect yourself and the home buyer.

 Now that you have a better understanding of this real estate term, start your mortgage application today if you’re ready to embark on the home buying process.